GrimReaperSam/GrimReaperSam.github.io/_projects/cini.md

 # **Text Location**
 {: .text-center .margBSmall}

-Text text area is also processed using Frangi Filters, which are able to find ridges in the image, allowing to find thing edges separating similar regions in it.
+Text text area is also processed using Frangi Filters, which are able to find ridges in the image (ridges are edges between two similar regions).
 The result is an image segmentation separating all the parts of the text area as follows:

 ![Layout Analysis]({{base}}/img/projects/cini/layout-analysis.png "Layout Analysis")